Warhammer Settlement Builder

 ii.
 A new mineral vein is found near the village. +10 Wealth

 9. Each player should choose a profession during character creation that focuses on one of the city stats, except Size, with no two characters choosing the same stat.
 These characters should have some part in the power structure of the settlement involving that stat, such as a soldier being part of the Troops or a rat catcher being involved in maintaining the Health of the city.
 These characters should have some control over the resources of that stat.
 The most important stats for characters are Government, Law, Wealth, and Troops.
+10. Characters created as part of a settlement can opt to have 2 fewer character creation points to begin with equipment according to that issues by their stat (such as the Law character having equipment appropriate to a guardsman) or 1 gp per 10 points of Wealth the settlement has.

 11. If during play a contest has to be made using a village stat, such as seeing if the village is healthy enough to survive a plague, round the stat down and roll that number of characteristic dice plus any fortune dice for upgrades or player action, misfortune dice for recent events or bad luck, and difficulty dice as determined by the GM.